czifro/jsocket/README.md

       Person p = new Person("William", 22);

-      sock.send_object(p);                         // Object will be converted to a JSON String and sent
+      sock.send_object(p, Person.class);           // Object will be converted to a JSON String and sent

       Person p2 = sock.recv_object(Person.class);  // Specify class type and it will return an object of that type